Tax included and shipping calculated at checkout

 The Labour Machine is a standalone investigation into the Statute of Labourers: who built it, how it worked, and why it produced the Peasants' Revolt thirty years later.
 Written by published historian Simon A. Williams, it follows the lawyers who drafted the legislation, the manorial lords who enforced it, the labourers prosecuted under it, and the judges who collected fines from the very people they had helped to impoverish.

-Act 3 puts named individuals inside the machine: William of Shareshull, the Chief Justice of the King's Bench who drafted the legislation and then enforced it while holding personal landholdings; the women who appear in the prosecution rolls as categories rather than people; the lords who paid above the cap and the way enforcement fell unevenly according to power; and John Ball, the priest whose eight-word question at Blackheath compressed thirty years of the machine's operation into a single accusation.
+Act 3 puts named individuals inside the machine: William of Shareshull, the Chief Justice of the King's Bench who drafted the legislation and then enforced it while holding personal landholdings; the women who appear in the prosecution rolls as categories rather than people; the lords who paid above the cap, and the way enforcement fell unevenly according to power; and John Ball, the priest whose eight-word question at Blackheath compressed thirty years of the machine's operation into a single accusation.

 Act 4 examines the record itself: who produced it, in whose interest, and what its construction reveals about the system it documents.
-It includes a comparative account of France's response to the same demographic crisis and what that comparison removes from the English case.
+It includes a comparative account of France's response to the same demographic crisis, and what that comparison removes from the English case.

 Act 5 draws the lesson forward: the Statute of Labourers as a template, not an anomaly, for how a governing class responds when a crisis hands economic leverage to the people at the bottom of the social order.

 The investigation is grounded in the foundational scholarship of Bertha Putnam, the most recent reassessment by Mark Bailey (Economic History Review, 2025), and the primary statutory and parliamentary record.
 It is fully footnoted, with a complete bibliography covering primary sources, academic monographs, and contemporary comparative scholarship.
+Every claim can be checked.

-This is the history the standard account leaves out.
 Not what the plague did.
 What the law did, to whom, and why.
+This is the investigation that follows the machine.

 Other titles in the Investigated Histories series: The Pendle Machine (Pendle Witch Trials, Lancashire 1612) and The Price of Survival: The Impact of the Black Death.